-Review of actual game: Toy Commander has become a "cult classic" of sorts.
-Its imaginative premise lets you to control miniature toy vehicles on diverse missions around the rooms of a typical house.
+Review of original game: Though it received little fanfare during its release, Toy Commander has become a cult classic over the years.
+It lets you drive and fly miniature toy vehicles around rooms of a typical house.
 With planes, cars, and tanks, this game is designed to appeal to the little kid in us all.
-You'll switch on appliances, race other toys, or embark on various "search and destroy" missions.
-Each room is a miniature world in and of itself, and you'll spot some subtle humor if you pay attention (was that a Sega Saturn in the attic?!).
-Toy Commander's tranquil soundtrack is a good fit for the surreal action, but as good as it looks on paper, I didn't find the game especially fun or compelling.
-Missions that pit you against little green army men are a challenge and searching for hidden items is fun, but stages that require the transport of objects and interaction with appliances border on tedious.
-In the racing stages, it's so hard to follow the tracks that you're better off following another vehicle instead.
-Toy Commander's control is generally good, but navigating tight areas is often problematic.
-There's a nice split screen mode that accommodates up to four players, but it can be hard to locate opponents because they are so small!
-This is not really my cup of tea, but if you find the premise behind Toy Commander intriguing, then by all means give it a try.
+You can switch on appliances, race other toys, and embark on search-and-destroy missions.
+Each room is a miniature world in of itself, and you'll spot some subtle humor if you pay attention (was that a Sega Saturn in the attic?!).
+Toy Commander's tranquil soundtrack is a good fit for the surreal action.
+Despite its winning premise however I didn't find the game especially fun or compelling.
+I liked fighting little green army men and searching for hidden items, but item-transport missions are just tedious.
+In the racing stages it's so hard to follow the tracks that you're better off following another vehicle instead.
+Toy Commander's controls are good but navigating tight areas is problematic.
+A nice split-screen mode accommodates up to four players, but it can be hard to locate opponents because they are so small!
+Toy Commander really isn't my cup of tea, but if you find the premise intriguing you should give it a try.

 Christmas Nights Into Dreams (Sega, 1996)|